Join the global phenomenon featured in The New York Times!

 Cast Size: 20+

 Themes: Collaboration, Teamwork

 We know this is a challenging time for everyone.
-So we are offering THE SHOW MUST GO ONLINE at a 50% discount through June 1st, 2020 ($299 $149) Additionally, we are offering a “Pay What You Can” option for those that need it.
+So we are offering THE SHOW MUST GO ONLINE at a 50% discount through Summer 2020 ($299 $149) Additionally, we are offering a “Pay What You Can” option for those that need it.
 Please click the “Pricing” tab below for more information.